Writing Tests Using the CS 70 TestingLogger

 ), affirm_expected

-still works, but the actual/expected values are not shown.
+still works, but the actual/expected values are not reported.)

 Hay!
-So you're saying, if printing out the values wouldn't compile, it doesn't compile it somehow?
+So you're saying, if printing out the values wouldn't compile, somehow it doesn't compile it?

 That's right.
-The types do need to support equality though.
+But the types do need to support equality.

 This feature requires some pretty advanced C++ techniques!
 SFNAE!